-Contingent Income Buffered Issuer Callable Yield Notes Linked to the Least Performing of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index
+Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index

 Alternative Tax Treatments.
 Due to the absence of authorities that directly address the proper tax treatment of the Notes, prospective investors are urged to consult their tax advisors regarding all possible alternative tax treatments of an investment in the Notes.
 In particular, the IRS could seek to subject the Notes to the Treasury regulations governing contingent payment debt instruments.
 If the IRS were successful in that regard, the timing and character of income on the Notes would be affected significantly.
 Among other things, a U.S. Holder would be required to accrue original issue discount every year at a "comparable yield" determined at the time of issuance.
-In addition, any gain realized by a U.S. Holder at maturity or upon a sale, exchange, or redemption of the Notes generally would be treated as ordinary income, and any loss realized at maturity or upon a sale, exchange, or redemption of the U.S. Holder's prior accruals of original issue discount, and as capital loss thereafter.
+In addition, any gain realized by a U.S. Holder at maturity or upon a sale, exchange, or redemption of the Notes generally would be treated as ordinary loss to the extent of the U.S. Holder's prior accruals of original issue discount, and as capital loss thereafter.